Lonely (Frente! EP)

 Lonely is the fourth extended play (EP) by Australian alternative rock group Frente!.
 It was released in Australia in May 1994 and peaked at number seven on the Australian Singles Chart, earning a gold sales certification.
-Prior to the EP's release, "Lonely" was originally issued as a three-track single in January 1994 and peaked at number 88 on the Australian Singles Chart.
+Prior to the EP's release, "Lonely" was originally issued as a three-track single on 17 January 1994 and peaked at number 88 on the Australian Singles Chart.

 Track listings

 All songs were written by Angie Hart and Simon Austin unless otherwise noted.